-The Power BI tool architecture is composed of two clusters which are the Web Front End (WFE) and the Back-End cluster.
+The Power BI tool architecture is composed of two clusters: the Web Front End (WFE) and the Back-End cluster.
 The Power BI tool uses Azure Active Directory (AAD) to manage and store user credentials in Azure Blob.
 Data and metadata are stored and managed in Azure SQL Database.

-Web front-end cluster– The WFE cluster shoots the initial HTML page contents for an onsite load of users’ browsers to support the initial connection and authentication process for the Power BI tool.
-Azure Active Directory (Azure AD) is used to verify the user authentication and allow subsequent user access to the Power BI back-end service.
-This user authentication is done by the Azure Traffic Manager which communicates with the client’s DNS service as soon as a user attempts to connect to the Power BI service.
+Web front-end cluster– The WFE cluster shoots the initial HTML page contents for an onsite load of users’ browsers to support the Power BI tool’s initial connection and authentication process.
+Azure Active Directory (Azure AD) is used to verify the user authentication and allow the subsequent user access to the Power BI back-end service.
+The Azure Traffic Manager does this user authentication, which communicates with the client’s DNS service as soon as a user attempts to connect to the Power BI service.

-Back-end cluster– Back-end clusters are made of several virtual machines that are combined into multiple resizable-scale sets.
-These sets are built to execute specific tasks and manage resources including service buses, SQL databases, caches, and other critical cloud components.
-All the back-end clusters are used to host data of tenant and are individually referred to as the tenant’s home cluster.
-Global Service provides the information of an authenticated user’s home cluster which is used by the WFE cluster to send requests to the tenant’s home cluster.
-The tenant data and metadata are stored within cluster limits which does not include data replication to another back-end cluster in a paired Azure region.
+Back-end clusters are made of several virtual machines that are combined into multiple resizable-scale sets.
+These sets are built to execute specific tasks and manage resources, including service buses, SQL databases, caches, and other critical cloud components.
+All the back-end clusters are used to host tenant data and are individually referred to as the tenant’s home cluster.
+Global Service provides the information of an authenticated user’s home cluster, which is used by the WFE cluster to send requests to the tenant’s home cluster.
+The tenant data and metadata are stored within-cluster limits, which does not include data replication to another back-end cluster in a paired Azure region.
 The other back-end cluster works as a failsafe cluster to brace for a regional outage.

 Power BI Mobile Architecture

-It is a collection of apps that was built for primarily for Windows, Android, and iOS.
+It is a collection of apps that were built primarily for Windows, Android, and iOS.
 The Power BI mobile apps can be broadly classified into two categories:

-Device communication– All the Power BI Mobile applications use the same connection and authentication sequences of users while communicating with the Power BI service.
-The Power BI mobile applications for Android and iOS creates a browser session within the application itself, while the application meant for Windows mediates via a broker to communicate with Power BI.
+All the Power BI Mobile applications use the same connection and authentication sequences of users while communicating with the Power BI service.
+The Power BI mobile applications for Android and iOS create a browser session within the application itself, while the application meant for Windows mediates via a broker to communicate with Power BI.

-- Azure AD and refresh tokens backed by standard security measures are stored in a safe mechanism on the device.
+- Azure AD and refresh tokens backed by standard security measures are stored in a safety mechanism on the device.

 - For iOS and Android-enabled apps, the data and settings are cached in the device storage in a sandbox and internal storage that is accessible only to the app.
 For Windows-enabled apps, the data and settings can be accessed only by the user and admin.

 - Users have the liberty to enable or disable notifications.
-Upon enabling, iOS or Android-enabled device will not support geographic data residency needs for notifications.
+Upon enabling, iOS or Android-enabled devices will not support geographic data residency needs for notifications.